rvdbreemen/autoinc-semver/README.md

 There are two versions of this script, one that can be used for Windows (batch) and one for Linux/MacOS (bash).

-To use this with VSCode and the Aduino plugin, just goto the arduino.json and add the following line:
+The use pre build scripts with VSCode and the Aduino plugin is [explained here](https://github.com/Microsoft/vscode-arduino#options).
+Simply goto the arduino.json and add the following line to the options:
 ``"prebuild": "<script path>/semver-incr-build ./version.h"``

 How to use the Arduino IDE the pre-build hooks, [read this Arduino documentation](https://arduino.github.io/arduino-cli/platform-specification/#pre-and-post-build-hooks-since-arduino-ide-165).
 And [this topic](https://forum.arduino.cc/index.php?topic=586019.0) on the hooks on the forum.